KYVENetwork/docs/docs/data_engineers/accessing_data/elt_pipeline/elt_destinations/snowflake.md

 ## View Stored Data

-To view the data you just synced from Kyve, go back to your Snowflake UI, select the worksheet you created [earlier](#prerequisites) and try out the following queries.
+To view the data you just synced from KYVE, go back to your Snowflake UI, select the worksheet you created [earlier](#prerequisites) and try out the following queries.
 All variables inside `<>` need to be changed according to the variables you set.